"

 Figure 10.6.
 Example of Electronic Monitoring / Photo Credit: Community Justice Scotland, CC BY-ND 2.0

-However, research indicating the effectiveness of electronic monitoring devices are mixed (Renzema & Mayo-Wilson, 2005).
+However, research indicating the efficacy of electronic monitoring devices is mixed (Renzema & Mayo-Wilson, 2005).
 Some research, such as the study by Padgett et al. (2006), suggests that electronic monitoring can reduce recidivism, increase program participation, and prevent escapes.
-Conversely, other studies, including those by Jolin & Stipak (1992) and Cadigan (1991), report that electronic monitoring had no significant impact on these categories, although their findings showed possible adverse effects such as increased recidivism rates, likely attributed to the higher propensity of detecting violations among electronically monitored offenders.
-Despite these mixed results, electronic monitoring continues to play a critical role in modern correctional strategies.
+Conversely, other studies, including those by Jolin & Stipak (1992) and Cadigan (1991), report that electronic monitoring had no significant impact on these categories, although their findings showed possible adverse effects, such as increased recidivism rates, that likely attributed to the higher propensity of detecting violations among electronically monitored offenders.
+Despite these diverse results, electronic monitoring continues to play a critical role in modern correctional strategies.

 Home Confinement